Chuck Lorre: Career

 Lorre's next show was The Big Bang Theory with co-creator Bill Prady.
 It follows two genius physicists, Sheldon Cooper and Leonard Hofstadter, with few social skills who befriend their neighbor, an attractive, outgoing young woman with average intelligence and no college education.
 The episodes usually focus primarily on the daily lives of the men and two of their brilliant but equally socially challenged friends, with a dose of absurdity from the relationship with their less educated but socially astute neighbor.
 The two main protagonists are named after actor and television producer Sheldon Leonard.
 The show was broadcast on CBS from 2007 to 2019 and was the highest rated comedy series in the United States.
-The show also launched two spin-offs: Young Sheldon and Georgie & Mandy's First Marriage.
+The show's popularity also launched three spin-offs: Young Sheldon, Georgie & Mandy's First Marriage, and Stuart Fails to Save the Universe.

 In 2018, Lorre created The Kominsky Method, which follows a fictional aging acting coach used to success.
 It stars Michael Douglas and Alan Arkin and won Lorre a Golden Globe Award in 2019.